stevejcl/dwarf_python_api/README.md

 # dwarf_python_api
-Dwarf II, some api functions to be used with python
+Dwarf II and Dwarf 3, some api functions to be used with python

 It uses the new api V2.0.